Crunch-io/ta-da/hugo/content/post/first.md

 weight = 1
 +++

-Datasets are stored in the cloud, instantly available anywhere

-Find answers from any of your datasets using a powerful search tool

-You don’t have to worry about losing old data—it’s always there
+Datasets are stored in the cloud, instantly available from anywhere.
+Find answers from any of your datasets using a powerful search tool.
+And you never have to worry about losing old data—it’s always there.